6.1 Working Collaboratively

 Team Charters

-The main purpose of the Team Charter in this context is to help team members ensure that they on “on the same page” so to speak; that you all have the same expectations of one another for how you will conduct yourselves, contribute equitably, and produce effectively.
+The main purpose of the team charter in this context is to help team members ensure that they on “on the same page” so to speak; that you all have the same expectations of one another for how you will conduct yourselves, contribute equitably, and produce effectively.
 A team charter, then, can act as a set of “by laws” or guidelines, and can help to prevent misunderstandings and conflicts from arising in the future.
 It is a negotiated set of behaviours that you all agree will govern your interactions.
 It can also set you up for having the tools and procedures in place to successfully manage conflict when it does inevitably arise.
-Here are some questions to consider when negotiating and creating your team charter:

-• Team meeting procedures: Will you use agendas and minutes?
-Who will be responsible for these?
+• Team meeting procedures: Will you be using agendas and minutes?
+Who on your team will be responsible for calling meetings and for preparing the agendas and minutes?
+Will you be using AI software to capture meeting notes?
+If so, is everyone in agreement?
 How will you conduct meetings to ensure work gets done?
-How will you make decisions?
-Avoid getting distracted or off-task?
+How will you make decisions and avoid getting distracted or off-task?

 • Communications Strategies: How will you communicate about the team project outside of team meeting times?
 Email?
 Social media?
 MS Teams or other online tools?

-• Project Management: How will you keep track of documents and resources?
-Deliverables?
-Due dates?
+• Project Management: How will you share documents?
+How will you keep track of document versions and resources?
+What exactly will be your deliverables and what are the due dates?
 Who is responsible for which tasks?

-• Behavioural Expectations: What are your shared expectations/values around punctuality?
-Courtesy?
-Respectful interactions and disagreements?
-Dealing with problems and disagreements?
+• Behavioural Expectations: What are your shared expectations/values around punctuality and courtesy?
+What are your norms regarding respectful interactions and disagreements?
+How do you plan to deal with problems and disagreements?

 • Equitable Workloads: How will you ensure that each team member is doing an equitable/reasonable share of the work?
 How will you deal with emergent issues?